arieltarliman/A-Comparative-Analysis-of-Random-Forest-and-XGBoost-for-Obesity-Level-Prediction/README.md

 ## 🚀 Introduction

-This project presents a comparative analysis of two powerful machine learning models—**Random Forest** and **XGBoost**—for the prediction of obesity levels based on a comprehensive set of demographic, lifestyle, and health-related features.
+This project presents a comparative analysis of two powerful machine learning models **Random Forest** and **XGBoost** for the prediction of obesity levels based on a comprehensive set of demographic, lifestyle, and health-related features.
 The primary objective is to develop a reliable classification model that can be used for early screening and to identify the most significant factors contributing to an individual's weight status.

 This repository contains the complete analysis in a Jupyter Notebook, detailing every step from data exploration and preprocessing to model training, hyperparameter tuning, and in-depth evaluation.